 Micronet operates in the growing commercial Mobile Resource Management, or MRM market.
 Micronet designs, develops, manufactures and sells rugged mobile computing devices that provide fleet operators and field workforces with computing solutions in challenging work environments.
 Micronet's vehicle cabin installed and portable tablets increase workforce productivity and enhance corporate efficiency by offering computing power and communication capabilities that provide fleet operators with visibility into vehicle location, fuel usage, speed and mileage.
 Micronet's customers consist primarily of application service providers, or ASPs, and solution providers specializing in the MRM market.
 Currently, Micronet does not sell to end-users.
 Its customers are generally MRM solution and service providers, such as Trimble Navigation Limited, or Trimble, primarily through its subsidiary PeopleNet Communications Corp., or PeopleNet, and XRS Corporation.
 These companies sell Micronet's products as part of their MRM systems and solutions.
 Micronet has customers in 20 countries.
 The United States currently constitutes its largest market, representing approximately 92% and 86% of revenue for the years ended December 31, 2012 and 2011, respectively.
-For the year ended December 31, 2011, Micronet's largest customer was PeopleNet, which represented approximately 39% of its revenues.
-The next largest customer represented approximately 16% of its revenues.
 For the year ended December 31, 2012, Trimble and PeopleNet combined (as a result of the acquisition of PeopleNet by Trimble) represented approximately 79% of Micronet's revenues.
 In the year ended December 31, 2012 no other customer accounted for more than 9% of Micronet's revenue.

 We acquired control of Micronet in September 2012 and until January 21, 2013 we owned 50.1% of Micronet.
 On January 21, 2013, each of Micronet's Chairman of the board of directors and Chief Executive Officer exercised certain options to purchase Micronet ordinary shares.
 Collectively, Micronet's Chairman, its Chief Executive Officer and other executives currently hold options exercisable for approximately 4% of Micronet's outstanding ordinary shares, and approximately 90% of these options are "in the money", meaning the exercise price is less than the current market price.
-In addition, securities convertible into approximately 1.75% of Micronet's outstanding ordinary shares are outstanding; however, these securities are not currently "in the money."
+In addition, securities convertible into approximately 1.75% of Micronet's outstanding; however, these securities are not currently "in the money."
 As a result of the stock option exercises, our ownership of Micronet shares was diluted from 50.1% to 48.06%.
-Because of Micronet's current business and future prospects, we intend to control at least a majority of the outstanding Micronet ordinary shares.
+Because of Micronet's current business and future prospects, we intend to control at least a majority of the outstanding ordinary shares.
 On March 17, 2013, we entered into a voting agreement with Shlomo Shalev, Micronet's Chairman who holds approximately 3% of Micronet's outstanding ordinary shares and options exercisable for approximately 2% of Micronet's outstanding ordinary shares, pursuant to which we agreed to meet with Mr. Shalev prior to each shareholders meeting of Micronet to coordinate our voting on each matter to be voted upon and, in the event we are not able to reach an agreement with respect to voting, Mr. Shalev will vote all of his Micronet shares in accordance with our instructions.
 The voting agreement may be terminated by either party upon 90 days' prior written notice.
 In addition, we plan to exercise certain options we own to buy additional Micronet ordinary shares and increase our actual percentage ownership of Micronet to at least 50.1%.
 Currently, the exercise prices of our options are less than the market price of Micronet's ordinary shares.